What is Meditation

 In '94/'95, I took a one-year leave from my job and moved to Lucknow.

-However, at that time, I didn't 'get' much beyond being in the company of many wonderful and creative people from all corners of the globe.
 I of course also enjoyed the satsang with Papaji, but I felt my spiritual father ignored me, and that my rightful place by his side had been usurped by a growing number of competitors, all vying to be the crown princes and princesses on his lap.
 Papaji's simple house was by now overcrowded with visitors.

 Many years later, I've come to realize that everything he had to offer was given in our very first meeting.
 This gift still laughs within me.
 In fact, he told me that the only job of a free being was to sing and dance.
 How true that statement is, even from my current state of mind, where I can honestly say I am not as free as Papaji was and is.
 In this sense, I must confess that I did not instantly awaken to the ultimate state of being.
 However, I think Papaji would not mind, because I feel freer today than I did yesterday, and this has been the case since I met him.
 Wow, what a Being he is and was!